echo-devim/fhex/README.md

 ![screenshot](screenshot.png)
 ![screenshot2](screenshot2.png)

-It is still under development, but actually it has the basic features to make it acceptable.

 This project is based on **qhexedit2**.
 New features should be added in the future, PRs are welcomed.

 ## Features